-It is important to sterilize the bottles and nipples for the first month.
+It is important to boil water to use with formula.
+Allow water to cool for 20 minutes.
 Prepare the formula as instructed on the can.
 If you are using ready-to-feed formula, do not add water.
 If you are using powdered formula, measure the powder using only the scoop that comes with the mix.
 The formula should be room temperature unless instructed otherwise by your pediatrician.
 Do not microwave formula.

 A newborn will usually take between 2-4 ounces at each feeding.
 The amount will increase with age.
 We recommend you do not start solids (cereal or baby food) until your baby is 4-6 months old or until your pediatrician advises.
 Water may be given to your baby between feedings if needed, but it is not necessary.

 Do not feed your baby cow's milk or honey during the first year, whether you are breastfeeding or bottlefeeding.
 Your pediatrician can advise you on the best first solid foods for your baby.

 Burping is a way to remove excess air from the baby's stomach that he may have swallowed.
 Some babies need to burp frequently and some don't.
 There are several positions to hold your baby to encourage him to burp.
 You may hold him up on your shoulder, gently patting his back; you may lay him across your lap with his face down, supporting his head; or you may place him sitting up in your lap, supporting the head and front with one hand and gently pat the baby's back with your other hand.